SBU Evidence map

 The lack of evidence does not mean that intervention do not have an effect.
 It simply means that there is a scientific uncertainty about treatment effects and that more studies or systematic reviews are needed to provide a reliable measurement.

 The aim of this Evidence Map is to identify scientific evidence and evidence gaps for pre-specified areas of interest (the map), by systematically assessing and categorizing all systematic reviews on treatment of psychiatric disorders after pregnancy.

 A study protocol was made prior to starting the work with the evidence map.

-Women suffering from psyciatric disorders within one year after giving a birth to a child that were alive.
-No limitation is made for when the psyciatric disorders started.
+Women suffering from psychiatric disorders within one year after giving a birth to a child that were alive.
+No limitation is made for when the psychiatric disorders started.
 Systematic reviews that included both a live born child and a dead child within one year after delivery are included.

 Depression, generalized anxiety disorder, acute stress response, psychosis, bipolar syndrome, eating disorders, obsessive-compulsive disorder, posttraumatic stress disorder, personality disorders, hypochondria, body dysmorphic disorder.

 Drugs (such as antidepressant, lithium and antipsychotics or neuroleptics), psychological methods (such as cognitive behaviour therapy, acceptance and commitment therapy, interpersonal psychotherapy and psychosocial support or counselling support), ECT or rTMS and other methods (such as physical activity, mindfulness, mediation, acupuncture and dietary supplement).